soniamitchell/hugo_source_files/content/post/2020-11-06-vscode-liveshare.md

 At this point an invite link should be copied to your clipboard, which you can share with your team mates.

-To create a new invite link, do any of the these:
+To create a new invite link, do any of the these things:

 * Click on Live Share in the status bar
 * Click on your name in the status bar and select "InviteOthers (Copy Link)"